LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Boons/Boon of the Terraformer.md

 - **within a 15-foot radius circle centred on yourself**
 - Alternatively, **within a column measuring 15 by 45-foot**

-## Level 3 - Terra Quake (2 Essence)
+## Level 3 - Terra Quake (min 2 Essence)
 The Genasi can unleash a shockwave into the ground, creating a devastating ripple in the ground in front of them.

-As an action, the Genasi can expend a 2 Genasi Essence to summon a "Terra Quake."
+As an action, the Genasi can expend at least 2 Genasi Essence to summon a "Terra Quake."
 This ability creates a massive shockwave  in a 30-foot cone.
-Grounded creatures within the cone must make a Strength saving throw or be carried 30 feet away, taking significant cold damage based on the number of Genasi Essence expended.
+Grounded creatures within the cone must make a Strength saving throw or be carried 30 feet away, taking 2d6 Bludgeoning + Ed4 force damage based

-## Level 5 - Submerged Fortitude (2 Essence)
+## Level 4 - Submerged Fortitude (2 Essence)

-The Genasi's connection to water grants them enhanced fortitude.
+The Genasi's connection to the ground grants them enhanced fortitude.

 **Aquatic Endurance:**
 Expend 2 Genasi Essence as a reaction to resist a source of damage that would normally incapacitate or incapacitate the Genasi.
 They endure the damage without falling unconscious or being incapacitated.